 The scope of the problem we address is vast.

 The need for housing

-Driven by the vision that everyone needs a decent place to live, Habitat has partnered with families for more than 40 years to build and improve places they can call home.
+Driven by the vision that everyone needs a decent place to live, Habitat has partnered with families for 42 years to build and improve places they can call home.